clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 And you can monitor all your instances statuses (``pending`` or ``running``)::

   $ ciao-cli -list-instances

-You can get performance data by optionally adding a specific label to all your instances::
+Performance data can be obtained (optionally) by adding a specific label to all your instances::

   $ ciao-cli -launch-instances -instance-label <instance-label> -workload <workload UUID> -instances <number of instances to launch>